Whiplash Treatment in Gresham, OR

 Anything that causes the neck and head to move in a whipping or lashing way can do it.
 Car wrecks are the most infamous source of the problem, but it is hardly exclusive to this type of misfortune.
 Unexpected blows to the back or head are common in certain contact sports, It's even possible to get it from certain intentional activities.
 Many heavy metal fans have experienced a sore neck after headbanging, never realizing that they had actually given themselves whiplash in their fervor.

 Treatment options have improved since the days when doctors would just put everyone with whiplash into cervical collars and then wait for healing.
 Now, along with treatment from a chiropractor in Gresham, it is recommended that you get therapy that includes range-of-motion exercises.
 Doing these exercises improves your ability to painlessly move your neck sooner than if you used a collar treatment.

 When you go to a chiropractor, you'll be X-rayed to determine the exact position of the cervical vertebrae.
 This will determine which chiropractic treatments and methods are needed to get them back into the proper alignment.
 You'll also be checked for damage to your muscles and ligaments.
 Massage therapy and other treatments may be prescribed to help with the damage to your soft tissues.

 Make an Appointment

-To make an appointment for an evaluation, just contact us here at Aspire Chiropractic and Message in Gresham, OR.
+To make an appointment for an evaluation, just contact us here at Aspire Chiropractic in Gresham, OR.
 If you're a new patient, you'll get a free consultation.
 Once you've been examined, a custom treatment plan will be created just for you.